frontenddogma/web-development-glossary/manuscript/p.md

 Parallax scrolling
 : A technique in computer graphics where background images move past the camera more slowly than foreground images, creating an illusion of depth in a 2D scene and adding to the sense of immersion in the virtual experience.
 The technique grew out of the multiplane camera technique used in traditional animation since the 1930s.&nbsp;[†](#w-parallax-scrolling)

+Parallel browsing
+: The keeping open and handling of several web pages in different tabs and windows.

 Parameter
 : A special kind of variable used in a subroutine to refer to one of the pieces of data provided as input to the subroutine.
 These pieces of data are the values of the arguments (often called actual arguments or actual parameters) with which the subroutine is going to be called or invoked.&nbsp;[†](#w-parameter-argument)